Offshore gas pipeline

-Nord Stream 2 is an expansion of the existing Nord Stream pipeline and is expected to supply energy to approximately 26m households a year.
-The energy delivered by the proposed infrastructure project will be equivalent to the amount of energy transported using between 600 and 700 LNG tankers.
+Nord Stream 2 is a 1,200km-long offshore natural gas pipeline constructed to connect Europe to the world’s largest reserves in Northern Russia.
+It is an expansion of the existing Nord Stream pipeline and is expected to supply energy to approximately 26 million households a year, with a capacity of 55 billion cubic metres (Bcm).
+The energy delivered by the proposed infrastructure project will be equivalent to the amount of energy transported using between 600 and 700 liquified natural gas (LNG) tankers.

 Nord Stream 2 pipeline route

-Nord Stream 2 is planned to follow the route laid down by the Nord Stream pipeline and run through the Baltic Sea from the St Petersburg region (Russia) to Baltic Coast in north-east Germany.
+Nord Stream 2 follows the route laid down by the Nord Stream pipeline and runs through the Baltic Sea from the St Petersburg region (Russia) to Baltic Coast in north-east Germany.

-It will supply gas from the vast natural gas field of Bovanenkovo in Northern Russia’s Yamal Peninsula, which is estimated to have 4.9tcm of gas reserves.
-The pipeline will make a landing near Greifswald close to the German coast and will have no intermediate compressor station.
+It will supply gas from the vast natural gas field of Bovanenkovo in Northern Russia’s Yamal Peninsula, which is estimated to have 4.9 trillion cubic metres (Tcm) of gas reserves.
+The pipeline makes a landing near Greifswald close to the German coast and has no intermediate compressor station.

 Details of the gas pipeline

-The 1,200km pipeline will comprise twin-parallel lines running offshore on the bed of the Baltic Sea.
+The 1,200km pipeline comprises twin-parallel lines running offshore on the bed of the Baltic Sea.
 With a total capacity of 55bcm of natural gas a year, the pipeline will be able to cover one-third of the new gas imports required in the next two decades.

-The two pipelines of the Nord Stream 2 will have a capacity of 27.5bcm a year and will comprise 12m-long individual pipe joints.
-Each pipeline will be made of 100,000 coated steel pipes with 24t in concrete weight.
-Internal diameter of the pipeline will be 1,153mm (48in) and the wall thickness will be 41mm.
+The two pipelines of the Nord Stream 2 will have a capacity of 27.5bcm a year each and will comprise 12m-long individual pipe joints.
+Each pipeline is made of 100,000 coated steel pipes with 24t in concrete weight.
+The internal diameter of the pipeline is 1,153mm (45in) and the wall thickness is 41mm (1.6in).

 Nord Stream 2 pipeline project timeline